agent0/virtual-desktop-indicator/Readme.md

 After not finding such a widget, I decided to build it myself.
 The widget has no configuration whatsoever, just add it to the panel and you are good to go.
-Although it is possible to add the widget to the desktop as well, it is usually of little use since it will hidden behind any other window.
+Although it is possible to add the widget to the desktop as well, it is usually of little use since it will be hidden behind any other window.
 Also, the appearance is currently fixed.

 ### Installation